Mushroom-Daemon/doks/content/docs/3_psych_triggers/objections.md

 Here are a few examples.

+IDEA: Pitch *against* yourself.
+Why shouldn't they buy from you?
+Seriously.

 ##### Example 1:

 > *"The only negative feature of this house may appear to be the busy street facing the back yard..."*